ARAVINTH45N/HFT-NETWORK/README.md

-# Report: High-Frequency Trading (HFT) Networks - The Ultimate Real-Time Transmission Application
+# High-Frequency Trading (HFT) Networks - The Ultimate Real-Time Transmission Application
 ## 1. Introduction: Speed as the Ultimate Edge
 In the world of financial markets, time is quite literally money.
 High-Frequency Trading (HFT) is a specialized form of algorithmic trading where milliseconds – or even microseconds – can determine success or failure.
 This pursuit of ultra-low latency makes HFT networks a prime real-time application, albeit not of electrical power, but of the fundamental principles governing high-speed signal transmission, akin to optimizing sophisticated data transmission lines.